TrisPatt/Disney-quiz-game/README.md

 ### The Rules

 At the start, the rules are displayed.
-This demonstrates how the game should be played and includes a start button.
+This demonstrates how the game should be played.
+There is a field to enter a username followed by the start button.
+The user should enter a username and then click start as described in the rules.
+If no username is entered, then an alert appears to ask the user to enter a username.
+The game will not start if a username is not entered.

 ![The rules](show image)